Information for Candidates

 - Candidates running on a single-person ticket are limited to $300 in total expenses.

 Exceeding these limits or failing to submit the financial statement may result in a candidate's disqualification from the election and ineligibility to assume office.

-Financial Statement submission forms and processes will be released in early November.
+Financial Statement submission forms and processes will be released after Candidate Filing.